Chapter 3 References

 Next

-The full quantum wave function of an electron itself is not directly observable…(Lederman & Hill, 2004) p240
+The full quantum wave function of an electron itself is not directly observable…(Lederman & Hill, 2004), p240.

 Next

-QR3.9.1 The Many Worlds Fairy Tale
+QR3.9.1 A Fairy Tale for Physicists

-“… universe of universes would be piling up at rates that transcend all concepts of infinitude.(Walker, 2000) p107.
+“… universe of universes would be piling up at rates that transcend all concepts of infinitude.(Walker, 2000), p107.

 Next